SAP/ui5-webcomponents/README.md

 `base` | [UI5 Web Components Base](https://www.npmjs.com/package/@ui5/webcomponents-base) | The UI5 Web Components framework itself
 `theme-base` | [UI5 Web Components Theme Base](https://www.npmjs.com/package/@ui5/webcomponents-theme-base) | Theming assets (the default theme and additional accessibility themes)
 `localization` | [UI5 Web Components Localization](https://www.npmjs.com/package/@ui5/webcomponents-localization) | `i18n` functionality and `CLDR` assets
-`ie11` * | [UI5 Web Components IE11](https://www.npmjs.com/package/@ui5/webcomponents-ie11) | Internet Explorer 11 polyfills and adapter code
 `playground` | N/A | The playground application

-`*` This package is deprecated as Internet Explorer 11 is no longer supported by UI5 Web Components.
-While the `@ui5/webcomponents-ie11` package allows UI5 Web Components to run on old browsers (IE11, legacy Edge) today, future compatibility is not guaranteed and the project may stop working on old browsers even with the aid of this package.
-Use at your own risk.

 ### How to run the project locally: